Saleha-m14/Restaurant-webpage/README.md

     1. Open Heroku and click on "Create New App".
     2. Write your app name and select region.
 You should give your app a unique name.
-    3. On the new page click on "settings" and select Config Var, type PORT in key with a value of 8000.
+    3. On the new page click on "settings" and select Config Var and add the below keys:

-    4. Click "Add buildpack", select Python and click "Save Changes".
-    5. Select NodeJS and click save again.
-The order is important the Python should be on the top of NodeJS.
+        -  key: PORT & value 8000
+        -  Add key: DATABASE_URL, this should have been created automatically by Heroku.
+        -  Add key: CLOUDINARY_URL and the value as your cloudinary API Environment variable e.g.
+        -  Add key: SECRET_KEY and the value as a complex string which will be used to provide    cryptographic signing.

-    6. Click on "Deploy" tab.
+    4. Click on "Deploy" tab.
-    7. Select "Github" as deployment method.
+    5. Select "Github" as deployment method.
-    8. Search for your repository name and click connect.
+    6. Search for your repository name and click connect.
-    9. Make sure that "main" branch is selected and click on "Enable Automatic Deploys" then, click on "Deploy Branch".
+    7. Make sure that "main" branch is selected and click on "Enable Automatic Deploys" then, click on "Deploy Branch".
-    10. When your project is deployed you can open it simply by clicking "View".
+    8. When your project is deployed you can open it simply by clicking "View".